 Trade between Northern Ireland and Ireland is significant, with the value of goods exported from Northern Ireland to Ireland reaching £2.9bn in 2017 and imports from Ireland to Northern Ireland accounting for £2.1bn.
 Visit the HM Revenue and Customs website for more information.

 The border between Northern Ireland and Ireland has been one of the major issues of discussion during the Brexit negotiations.
 The Centre for Cross Border Studies estimates that up to 30,000 people are cross-border workers, in that they live and work on different sides of the border.

 Both the UK and EU are in agreement that they want free cross-border flow of trade and people.
 However, both parties have yet to agree on how to achieve this outcome.

-A contingency plan has been proposed called the ‘backstop’ customs arrangement which would avoid a hard border between Northern Ireland and Ireland.
+The previous Withdrawal Agreement negotiated by Theresa May contained a contingency plan called the ‘backstop’ customs arrangement which would avoid a hard border between Northern Ireland and Ireland.

 The new Withdrawal Agreement negotiated by Boris Johnston continues to commit to a frictionless border between Northern Ireland and Ireland however this bill contains different arrangements.